yaonaiming/text-detection-ctpn-win/README.md

 # text-detection-ctpn-win

 This repo is a text detection project based on ctpn (connectionist text proposal network).
 It is originally implemented in tensorflow on Linux and can be found in [here](https://github.com/eragonruan/text-detection-ctpn).
-In this repo, I fixed all MSVC compilation issues by patching gpu_nms.pyx, gpu_nms.cpp, setup.py, and _msvccompiler.py, so that it can be run on Windows 10 with Python 3.6.
+In this repo, I repaired all MSVC compilation issues by patching gpu_nms.pyx, gpu_nms.cpp, setup.py, and _msvccompiler.py, so that it can be run on Windows 10 with Python 3.6.

 The origin repo in caffe can be found in [here](https://github.com/tianzhi0549/CTPN).
 Also, the origin paper can be found in [here](https://arxiv.org/abs/1609.03605).
 For more detail about the paper and code, see this [blog](http://slade-ruan.me/2017/10/22/text-detection-ctpn/).